solaymanislamjahid/reactApp/README.md

 hello...
-this is a react.js forcheacht componentDidMount() problem..
+this is a react.js forcheacht componentDidMount() method problem..

 plz help me for solved this problem..